nuree-cit/linux-project-load-balancer/README.md

 8-1.
 Repeat the tasks from the [Step 6](#6-connect-to-the-server-and-clone-necessary-files) for the server 2.

 > [!IMPORTANT]
-> Make sure you connect to the server 2 and run the `configScript` script with option `-2`
+> Make sure you connect to the server 2

 ## 9. Check your configuration through accessing IP addresses.
 9-1.
 Go to the project in [DigitalOcean](https://cloud.digitalocean.com/)